dymmond/esmerald/README.md

 complex in mind.
 Esmerald extends that functionality and adds some `flair` and levels up by having the Gateway, WebSocketGateway and Include.

-Those are special objects that allows all the magic of Esmerald to happen.
+Those are special objects that allow all the magic of Esmerald to happen.

 For a classic, direct, one file single approach.